smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **Screen ID**: OPRRPYR10-4

 :::note
 [The screen][ denotes the functions Add, Change, Copy or Display in the title line.
-The field values are all the same, except the internal \"Rec ID\" does not appear in the Add or Copy modes.
+The field values are all the same, except the internal "Rec ID" does not appear in the Add or Copy modes.
 :::

 ###### Menu Pathways